capturethefoundry/sut/README.md

 ## SUT Token Exploit, Binance Smart Chain

 Hey there, researcher!
-Earlier today, the SUT token was hacked on the Binance Smart Chain and the attacker ran away with 32 BNB (~13k).
+Earlier today, the [SUT](https://twitter.com/bulu4477/status/1682983956080377857) token was hacked on the [Binance Smart Chain](https://bscscan.com/tx/0xfa1ece5381b9e2b2b83cb10faefde7632ca411bb38dd6bafe1f1140b1360f6ae) and the attacker ran away with 32 BNB (~8k USD).
 My boss briefed me about the incident and asked me to reproduce the exploit.
 I had to rush off to catch a movie so I created a test file haphazardly and sent it to him.
 During the movie, my boss texted me, saying that my test file could not work.
-Please help me fix the issues in my file, I think there are about **10 issues** to fix.
+Please help me fix the issues in my file, I think there are **10 issues** to fix.

 ## Objectives